DJ Skee: DJ career

 As a mixtape DJ & producer, Skee has released over 100 mixtapes during his career.
 In 2008, Skee was nominated in eight categories, twice as much as any other DJ, at Justo's Mixtape Awards.
 Skee also won west coast mixtape DJ of the year at the 2013 Global Spin Awards.

 Skee provided the sonic and musical identity for the 2012 Dew Tour in conjunction with NBC and Mountain Dew as well as the athletes on the tour.

 It was announced in 2012 that Skee would be involved with the music for Halo 4 and the Microsoft Xbox 360.

-On November 27, 2021, DJ Skee was the guest DJ for the NCAA football game in Michigan between The Michigan Wolverines football team and The Ohio State Buckeyes football team.
-Skee will return to Michigan Stadium for Michigan's game versus the Penn State Nittany Lions football team on October 15, 2022.
+On November 27, 2021, DJ Skee was the guest DJ for the NCAA football game in Michigan between the Michigan Wolverines football team and the Ohio State Buckeyes football team.
+Skee returned to Michigan Stadium for Michigan's game versus the Penn State Nittany Lions football team on October 15, 2022 and Michigan's next home game against the Buckeyes on November 25, 2023.

 On February 6, 2022 DJ Skee became the first DJ to DJ live during a NASCAR race for the Busch Light Clash at The Coliseum in Los Angeles.